 Free shipping is quite lucrative for customers and hence can help you gain more visibility.

-Similarly, a flexible return and refund policy with easy pickup is something that is coveted by customers.
+Similarly, for ecommerce marketing a flexible return and refund policy with easy pickup is something that is coveted by customers.
 If leveraged effectively, free shipping and easy returns can attract customers to your website and also boost loyalty.

 Amazon’s Prime services offering allows customers the flexibility to choose free same day or two-day shipping.